-Recently, many multi-view clustering algorithms have been proposed~\cite{Chao2015Alternative,2019Multi,nie2020auto,han2020multi,yang2020uniform}.
+Recently, many multi-view clustering algorithms have been proposed~\cite{nie2020auto,han2020multi,yang2020uniform}.
 Most of them assume that each view is complete.
 But real-world data often suffer from incompleteness~\cite{zhao2016incomplete,xu2018partial,7840701}.
-For example, when detecting COVID-19, the blood test, the temperature measurement and the neuroimage can be regarded as three views of the detection.
-But when the disease first broke out, most individuals have to perform only one or two tests due to the lack of detection conditions.
+For example, when detecting COVID-19, the blood test, the temperature measurement, and the neuroimage can be regarded as three views of the detection.
+But when the disease first broke out, most individuals only perform one or two tests due to the lack of detection conditions.
 As such, this incompleteness may lead to the lack of columns or rows in the view matrix, which fails previous algorithms.

 To cluster incomplete multi-view data, some efforts have been made.
-As a significant survey, \cite{chao2018survey} comprehensively analyzes different incomplete multi-view clustering algorithms: PVC~\cite{li2014partial} aligns the same samples in different views by constructing a latent subspace. \cite{liu2013multi} extends previous complete multi-view clustering algorithms to incomplete multi-view data, which has a complete primary view and incomplete auxiliary views.
+PVC~\cite{li2014partial} aligns the same samples in different views by constructing a latent subspace.
 To solve the incomplete multi-modality clustering problem, IMG~\cite{zhao2016incomplete} transforms the collected incomplete multi-view data to a complete representation in a latent space.
-To extend PVC to more than two views, MIC~\cite{shao2015multiple} extends MultiNMF~\cite{liu2013multi} based on weighted nonnegative matrix factorization (NMF)~\cite{lee1999learning,8621403,chao2019recent} and $L_{2,1}$-norm regularization.
+To extend PVC to more than two views, MIC~\cite{shao2015multiple} extends MultiNMF~\cite{liu2013multi} based on weighted nonnegative matrix factorization (NMF)~\cite{lee1999learning} and $L_{2,1}$-norm regularization.
 To decrease the impact of a large missing rate, DAIMC~\cite{hu2018doubly} extends MIC by combining semi-nonnegative matrix factorization (semi-NMF)~\cite{ding2010convex} and $L_{2,1}$-Norm regularization regression.
-To cope with the multi-view co-clustering with incomplete data problem, \cite{CHAO2019278} proposes an enhanced multi-view co-clustering algorithm to integrate complex patterns of incomplete multi-view data.
-To explore the local structure, UEAF~\cite{wen2019unified} learns a consensus representation for all views by extending MIC.
+To solve the multi-view co-clustering with incomplete data problem, \cite{CHAO2019278} integrates complex patterns of incomplete multi-view data.
+To explore the local structure, UEAF~\cite{wen2019unified} learns a consensus representation for all views.